k-Narendra-Kumar/hello-world/README.md

 # hello-world
-Hello world reposiritory for git Tutorial
+Hello world repository for git Tutorial
+This done using step by step process following tutorial